 Drug abuse ravages the body and mind, and it also gravely impacts the families who must cope with a close member of the household who spends most of the day in an altered or drug-induced state.
 One of the complexities present in treating an individual with a substance abuse addiction is how the family might influence potential recovery.
 There is no “one size fits all” approach to treatment, nor is there a single method available to help when addiction within the family is present.

-Interestingly, scientists have investigated the impact of drug addiction on different types of families (nuclear, single-parent, etc.), and have come to the conclusion that the kind of family composition may weigh heavily on how everyone reacts to a family member’s addiction.
+Interestingly, scientists have investigated the impact of drug addiction on different types of families (nuclear, single-parent, etc.), and have come to the conclusion that the kind of family composition may weigh heavily on how everyone reacts to addiction within the family.
 The influence of the family can be a positive one upon an individual suffering from an affliction like alcohol addiction, or it can be a type of presence that makes a recovery more difficult.

 Consequences of Addiction Within the Family

 The National Center for Biotechnology Information (NCBI) suggests that there are some problems that impact the family having a member addicted to drugs or alcohol.
 Some of the common problems experienced by families who are dealing with addiction include:

 - Legal problems that may include jail and fines

 - Breakage of the family unit (neglect, divorce, abuse)

 An eye-opening study conducted in Missouri regarding substance abuse and neglect suggested that up to two-thirds of reports nationwide suggesting a child was being neglected were found to include parental abuse of drugs or alcohol.
 The number of neglected children in Missouri was even higher, according to that study.